ArieSR91/proot-distro-kali/README.md

 # proot-distro-kali
-Install kali linux proot-distro in termux\
-only for arm devices\
+Install kali linux proot-distro in termux, only for arm devices\

 deb install

 cmd: